 Todd Bouman - He still has a strong arm and is a decent option to be a team's backup.

-Jay Fiedler - Needs to prove his shoulder is healthy but would be a solid No. 2 option for a team.
+Jay Fiedler - Needs to prove his shoulder is healthy.

 Tommy Maddox - A decent option as a team's No. 2 quarterback.
-He's had visits with Miami, Oakland, and New Orleans earlier this year.
-Tried out for Tampa Bay recently.
+Had visits with Miami, Oakland, and New Orleans earlier this year.

 Tony Banks - Could fill a role as a No. 2 quarterback.